Browse the Guide:

 LOEKS, C. DAVID.
 PAPERS, 1950-80.
 4.0 cu. ft.
 Professor and Chairman, Graduate Programs in Urban Affairs and Regional Planning, Virginia Tech, 1980-present.
 President and chief executive (1966-80) of Mid-Hudson Pattern, Inc., a non-profit regional planning and research corporation.
 Executive director (1959-66) of the Twin Cities [Minnesota] Metropolitan Planning Commission.
 Director of Planning (1952-58) of the City of St. Paul, Minnesota.
 Received B.S.L.A. from Michigan State in 1948 and M.C.P. from Michigan Institute of Technology in 1950.
 Collection contains primarily material from Loeks' work on various urban planning projects.
 Includes working papers, reports, and publications of the Twin Cities Metropolitan Planning Commission (1958-66), studies and reports from Mid-Hudson Pattern for Progress, Inc. (1965-80), working papers and reports of the Hudson Basin Project (1959-75), and scattered reports of the Upper Economic Study and the St. Paul City Planning Board.
 Ms88-091.

 LONGLEY, SELDON (b.
 1846).
 PAPERS, 1871-1893.
 0.1 cu. ft.
 Seldon Longley attended Emory & Henry College, fought in the Civil War, worked as a lawyer, and served as a member of the House of Delegates for Washington County, Virginia.
 This collection contains six pieces of personal correspondence addressed to Seldon Longley, as well as a bank note and leather case.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-116.

 LONGSTREET, JAMES (1821-1904).
 CORRESPONDENCE, 1897-1903.
 0.1 cu. ft.
 Confederate general in the Civil War; after the war he was head of an insurance company and held a series of Federal appointments.
 Author of From Manassas to Appomattox (1896).
 Correspondence consists of fourteen letters to Longstreet from his sons John, Randolph, and Robert and his daughter Lula, and from C. Herbert Walling, who asked for an autographed copy of Longstreet's book.
 Ms93-003.

 LOOK FAMILY.
 PAPERS, 1875-1907.
 0.1 cu. ft.
 Family of Wyoming, New York and Marion, Virginia.
 Letters from women's suffragist Susan Look Avery and other family members; cartes-de-visite of Avery and daughter Lydia Avery Coonley; photographs of "Hillside," the Avery home in Wyoming, New York; and a Susan Look Avery Club brochure.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1976-003.

 LOS ANGELES POVERTY DEPARTMENT (LAPD).
 COLLECTION, 1986-2000.
 8.6 cu. ft.
 Created in 1985 and still active; theatre and community group made up of artists, residence, and people who work on Skid Row in Los Angeles, dedicated to creating change and sharing stories.
 Collection includes administrative and promotional papers, photographs, and audio materials.
 Finding aid available online.
 Ms2001-004.

 LOWBER, DANIEL A. (1844-1902).
 DIARY, 1864.
 0.1 cu. ft.
 Captain of Company A, 37th Wisconsin Infantry during the Civil War.
 Daily diary entries note frequent picket, fatigue and administrative duties of company commander for several months during the siege of Petersburg, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-015.

 LOWENBACH BROTHERS PRICE LIST, c.
 1910s.
 0.1 cu.ft.
 One page advertisement for Lowenback Brothers liquor distributor in Alexandria, Va., with detailed price list.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms 2012-006.

 LUCAS, DANIEL BEDINGER (1836-1909).
 PAPERS, 1812-1924, n.d.
 1.8 cu. ft.
 West Virginia lawyer and poet.
 Papers consist of correspondence, newspapers, poems and essays, scrapbooks, and other materials collected and created by Lucas and his daughter Virginia.
 Topics include Lucas's attempt to defend his friend John Yates Beall from being charged as a Confederate spy by the Union during the Civil War, West Virginia politics, the exploits of adventurer William Walker, and the origins of Robert E. Lee's horse Traveler.
 Also includes many examples of Lucas's poetry.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1995-012.

 LUCAS, JAMES BURLEIGH (1888-1955).
 PAPERS, 1926-1930.
 0.7 cu. ft.
 Graduate (class of 1910) and professor of chemistry (1916-1955)at Virginia Polytechnic Institute and State University.
 Lecture and laboratory notes, most apparently taken by Lucas while attending graduate courses in organic and inorganic chemistry at the University of Illinois.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms68-005.

 LYMAN, FRED.
 LETTER, 1861.
 0.1 cu. ft.
 Union soldier, probably from New York, during the Civil War.
 Letter written December 8-9, 1861, from Miner's Hill, Virginia, to his brother and sister.
 Writes about the unusually warm weather they were experiencing, mistaking a hog for a Rebel, and his desire for a lieutenant's position in order to make more money.
 Ms91-043.

 LYNCHBURG, VIRGINIA.
 SLAVE IMPRESSMENT DOCUMENT, 1863.
 0.1 cu. ft.
 Collection consists of a receipt of a slave, John, in Lynchburg, Virginia, for work on the city's fortifications in October 1863.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-048.

 LYON, VIRGINIA.
 LETTERS, 1967.
 0.1 cu. ft.
+International Archive of Women in Architecture.
 Architect of New York City.
 Collection consists of three letters to Lyon from the National Council of Architectural Registration Boards regarding changing the wording of her certificate from "he" to "she."
-International Archive of Women in Architecture.
-Ms92-011.
+Part of IAWA Small Collections.
+Ms2009-054.

 Manuscript Collections Guide: Introduction